MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab5_Ex1_retention.md

 1. On the **Your retention label was published** page, select **Done**.

+You've published the retention label, making it available for users to apply in key Microsoft 365 services.

-## Task 3 – Publish auto-apply retention labels
+## Task 3 – Create an auto-apply retention label policy

+In this task, you'll configure a policy that automatically applies a retention label to content containing personal financial information.

 1. In Microsoft Purview, navigate to **Solutions** > **Data Lifecycle Management** > **Policies** > **Label policies**.